- Location: New Zealand

-Projects: Kiwis for Kiwi is a fundraising and advocacy organisation.
-They support conservation projects including predator control and monitoring projects, breeding projects, research and educational programmes.
+They support conservation projects, including predator control and monitoring projects, breeding projects, research, and educational programs.

 Habitat protection is an important project run by the Department of Conservation and community groups supported by the Kiwis for Kiwi.
 They also support avoidance training to teach dogs not to kill wild kiwis.

-By providing nationwide leadership and support via a powerful public-private partnership, we aim to protect kiwi and their natural habitat, and ensure the species flourish for generations to come.
+By providing national leadership and support via a powerful public-private partnership, we aim to protect kiwi and their natural habitat and ensure the species flourish for generations to come.

-To that end, we allocate funding to hands-on kiwi projects, raises sponsorship dollars, increase public awareness about the plight of kiwi and work alongside kiwi experts to provide resources, advice and best practice guidance to all those working to save New Zealand’s national bird.
+To that end, we allocate funding to hands-on kiwi projects, raise sponsorship dollars, increase public awareness about kiwi’s plight, and work alongside kiwi experts to provide resources, advice, and best practice guidance to all those working to save New Zealand’s national bird.

 In partnership with the Department of Conservation, we support the national Kiwi Recovery Programme through:

-Some work is hands-on and operational—perhaps building a predator-proof fence or setting traps to kiwi predators.
-Other work may be research in the field to learn more about kiwi behaviour or research in the laboratory for find out more about kiwi genetics.
+Some work is hands-on and operational—perhaps building a predator-proof fence or setting traps for kiwi predators.
+Other work may be research in the field to learn more about kiwi behavior or research in the laboratory to learn more about kiwi genetics.

 We also train dogs to avoid kiwi.
-Much of the work that is done is by communities, iwi and hapū, who together protect tens of thousands of hectares so that kiwi can survive and flourish.
-Kiwis for kiwi number one mandate is to raise funds to support this work.
+Much of the work done is by communities, iwi, and hapū, who together protect tens of thousands of hectares so that kiwi can survive and flourish.
+Kiwis for kiwi’s number one mandate is to raise funds to support this work.

-Our goal is to reverse the decline of kiwi by 2018 and see a rise in their numbers nationally and every part of our programme is geared towards achieving this vision.”
+Our goal is to reverse the decline of kiwi by 2018 and see a rise in their numbers nationally, and every part of our program is geared towards achieving this vision.”

 How to help